OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/index.md

 Octopus Deploy provides a convenient step for [executing PowerShell scripts using the Service Fabric SDK cmdlets](/docs/deploying-applications/custom-scripts/service-fabric-powershell-scripts.md)

-### Security Modes
+### Security Modes {#DeployingtoServiceFabric-SecurityModes}
 Both Service Fabric Applications and PowerShell Scripts require connection to a cluster.

-Octopus provides an option for [connecting to Service Fabric clusters securely with client certificates](/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-client-certificates/index.md).
+Octopus provides an option for connecting to Service Fabric clusters securely with [Client Certificates](/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-client-certificates/index.md).

-Octopus also provides an option for [connecting to Service Fabric clusters securely with Azure Active Directory](/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-azure-active-directory/index.md).
+Octopus also provides an option for connecting to Service Fabric clusters securely with [Azure Active Directory](/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-azure-active-directory/index.md).